sipos/Promethean_ActiveConnect/other_distros.md

 * Checked the WiFi network was connected (credentials were copied from the live environment)
 * Clicked Let's go! on the Welcome window
 * Clicked Launch for the Update Manager, and clicked OK in the Update Manager, then Apply the Update to update it, and entered my password
-* Right clicked the Linux Mint 22.2 MATE 64-bit USB key icon on the desktop and clicked Eject, then removed the drive when the notification sayong it was safe to do so appeared
+* Right clicked the Linux Mint 22.2 MATE 64-bit USB key icon on the desktop and clicked Eject, then removed the drive when the notification saying it was safe to do so appeared
 * I clicked Install Updates in the Update Manager to install all available updates and entered my password again
 * Opened Control Centre, clicked on Languages, clicked Apply System-Wide, and entered my password
-* Although it isn't required (thpugh an orange box briefly said it was before disappearing), I rebooted, since there was a kernel update, obviously logging in after the reboot
+* Although it isn't required (though an orange box briefly said it was before disappearing), I rebooted, since there was a kernel update, obviously logging in after the reboot
 * Launched the firewall configuration tool, entered my password, and enabled it
 * Opened the terminal and ran `sudo apt install -y build-essential python3 python3-virtualenv git openssh-server` (to install a C/C++ compiler, make, python3 virtualenv, git and sshd), and entered my password
 * Opened the firewall configuration utility from the LM Menu, All Applications, Preferences, Firewall Configuration, and entered my password
 * Clicked the Rules tab, clicked the plus button, set Policy: Allow, Direction: In, Category: Network, Subcategory: Services, Application: SSH, and clicked Add, and closed the add window.
 This isn't particularly secure, and you should probably limit it to the local network, if you are going to use untrusted networks, and configure sshd to accept only SSH keys, if the security of the system matters.
-* Checked I could logoin by getting the IP address with `ip addr` in the terminal and then running `ssh 192.168.1.197` (obviously put the actual LAN IP address from `ip addr`) on another machine
+* Checked I could login by getting the IP address with `ip addr` in the terminal and then running `ssh 192.168.1.197` (obviously put the actual LAN IP address from `ip addr`) on another machine
 * Signing-in to Firefox to share bookmarks, passwords, settings, etc, probably makes sense
 * Backing up files somewhere off-site obviously makes sense too
 * Enabling the firewall if you are using the device outside your home network or other trusted networks would be sensible too, disabling the SSH rule above, or changing profile, before connecting to untrusted networks

+## MX Linux Xfce x64 23.6

+This seems like a nice live system or distro for a bit more experienced users, and a good system for RAM constrained systems.
+It feels a little less flexible than default Xfce, but perhaps a bit more overall polished for desktop use than Xfce on Debian or Gentoo.
+It includes and activates the `wl` proprietary WiFi driver automatically.
+It has some nice tools to do common tasks easily with a GUI, and great tools to create a bootable live system backup, and does not use systemd by default.
+It is a little less command-line based than I would like though.
+I would switch to this if I didn't like Gentoo so much, but I'd recommend Linux Mint Cinnamon Edition to new users.

+I used the following image for this (sha256sum): `6960a253320a7615217b07593fcd04f7ab6126a87cce1398e2c153c45ca03978  MX-23.6_x64.iso`

+* Pressed enter in syslinux boot menu on MX-23.6 x64 (April 13 2025)
+* Waited for boot, ignoring kernel messages
+* Clicked on the disconnected Ethernet icon on the left, and clicked on my WiFi network under Available Networks, entered the key and pressed Enter
+* Clicked on the MX User Manual icon on the desktop, then closed the PDF viewer and user manual PDF file it opened
+* Clicked on the Firefox icon and navigated to <https://bbc.co.uk/> to check internet connectivity was working, then closed Firefox
+* Clicked on Install MX Linux on the MX Welcome window
+* Waited for the installation media check to finish
+* Clicked Change Keyboard Settings, clicked the plus button, Selected English (UK) from the Layout menu, left the variant menu on No Variant, clicked OK, and then clicked on the us English (US) entry, clicked the minus button, clicked OK, clicked Next
+* Selected Regular install using the entire disk, left the disk menu on sda (59,6 GB GPT - FORESEE 64GB SSD), left the root/home space slider at 100% for root, left Encrypt unselected, and checked Enable hibernation support, and clicked Next
+* Clicked Start on the confirmation page
+* Changed the computer name to `pyros` (this is what I am naming this device, choose your own hostname if you follow this), the computer domain to `0point.cc` (this is my domain, use your own or leave it if you are following this), unselected SaMBa Server for MS Networking, and clicked Next
+* Changed localization defaults to United Kingdom - British English, the timezone to Europe and London, left system clock uses local time unchecked, left the format as 13:57, clicked view on Service Settings, but then Back, and then clicked Next
+* Entered `sipos` (this, for obscure reasons, is the username I use, choose your own if following this) for default user login name, entered and confirmed a password for the default user, left the Root (administrator) Account checkbox unchecked, left the Autologin and Save live desktop changes checkboxes unchecked, and clicked Next
+* Waited for the install to finish
+* Left Automatically reboot he system when the installer is closed checked, and clicked on Finish
+* Waited for the system to reboot, entered my password, and pressed Enter
+* The WiFi network auto-connected, thanks to the config being copied from the live environment
+* Clicked on the green box icon, ran a full upgrade, entered my password, pressed y and enter to accept, waited for update to complete (which took ages), (did the next two points while waiting), pressed enter to close
+* I tested each of the options from the MX Welcome screen, and the MX Tools window, but didn't change any settings, then closed it
+* Clicked on the eject icon in the notification area, but no removable media was show, so I opened the file manager, which showed the MX-Live USB under Devices with an eject icon, so I clicked it, and removed the live USB when it said it was safe to do so
+* I noticed that my full name wasn't asked for, so not set in `/etc/passwd`, so I updated it with mugshot
+* Since updates included changes to initrd and kernel I think, I rebooted, and logged-in with my password
+* Opened MX Package Installer, and added GIMP Full and Inkscape from Graphics, and GB_English_Firefox, GB_English_Libreoffice and GB_English_Thunderbird from Language, and clicked Install, entered my password, waited for the install to happen, clicked OK to confirm installation of the list of packages and deps, entered y and pressed Enter to install, clicked OK on the dialogue saying it had finished, and close
+* Opened the terminal and ran `sudo apt install -y build-essential python3 python3-virtualenv git openssh-server` (to install a C/C++ compiler, make, python3 virtualenv, git and sshd), and entered my password
+* Rebooted (probably not necessary
+* Opened the firewall configuration utility from the MX Menu, Settings, Firewall Configuration, and entered my password
+* Clicked the Rules tab, clicked the plus button, set Policy: Allow, Direction: In, Category: Network, Subcategory: Services, Application: SSH, and clicked Add, and closed the add window.
+This isn't particularly secure, and you should probably limit it to the local network, if you are going to use untrusted networks, and configure sshd to accept only SSH keys, if the security of the system matters.
+* Checked I could login by getting the IP address with `ip addr` in the terminal and then running `ssh 192.168.1.197` (obviously put the actual LAN IP address from `ip addr`) on another machine
+* Signing-in to Firefox to share bookmarks, passwords, settings, etc, probably makes sense
+* Backing up files somewhere off-site obviously makes sense too
+* Enabling a firewall if you are using the device outside your home network or other trusted networks would be sensible too, disabling the SSH rule above, or changing profile, before connecting to untrusted networks